waltbai/waltbai/README.md

-- 👋 Hi, I’m @waltbai
+- Hi, I'm @waltbai
+- I'm a Phd. student in Institue of Computing Technology, Chinese Academy of Sciences.
-- 👀 I’m interested in natural language processing and knowledge graph.
+- I'm interested in natural language processing and knowledge graph.
-- 📫 How to reach me: bailong18b@ict.ac.cn
+- How to reach me: bailong18b@ict.ac.cn

 <!---
 waltbai/waltbai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.